eigr/publications_and_talks/SUBMISSION.md

 > (Brief summary of your proposal, up to 512 characters.)

 Serverless runtimes are often hidden in a cloud providers offering and exposed solely by their programming API and deployment procedures.
-In this talk, we'll explore an open-source serverless runtime built for the cloud and on-premises, running on the BEAM with a polyglot programming model to build general purpose applications.
+In this talk, we'll explore an open-source Serverless runtime built for the cloud and on-premises, running on the BEAM with a polyglot programming model to build general purpose applications.

 ### Additional notes on the abstract